matjuu/squares-api-exercise/README.md

 * I as a user can retrieve the squares identified

 ### Non-fuctional
+* The solution must be hosted on a `git` repository
 * The API should be implemented using .NET Core 3 framework
 * The API must have some sort of persistance layer
 * After sending a request the consumer shouldn't wait more than 5 seconds